What Happens When You Quit Drinking Alcohol? A Step-by-Step Walk-Through

 Tips for Helping a Loved One Struggling With Alcoholism

-• Do Your Research: Learn about alcohol use disorder.
-Research how addiction works and understand why quitting is so difficult.
+Do Your Research: Learn about alcohol use disorder.
+Understand how addiction works and why quitting is so difficult.

-• Choose the Right Timing: Express your concern in a judgment-free way.
-The right timing is when they’re in a peaceful environment free from distractions.
+Choose the Right Timing: Express your concern in a judgment-free way, ideally when they’re in a calm environment free from distractions.

-• Offer Your Support: Let them know that you can help them take the first steps.
+Offer Your Support: Let them know you can help them take the first steps.
 Offer to take them to doctor’s appointments or support groups.

-• Consult with a Healthcare Professional: Healthcare professionals can walk you through how to help a loved one.
-They can give you tips and even facilitate an intervention.
+Consult a Healthcare Professional: Healthcare professionals can walk you through how to help, offer guidance, and even facilitate an intervention.

 What Does Alcohol Addiction Treatment Look Like?